Yiikes: Bambi Threatens Woman Throwing Cake At Scrappy, “You Wanna Get Yo A** Beat!”

 A fan of Lil Scrappy’s tried testing his wife and found out the hard way that Bambi doesn’t play!

-Yesterday, Scrappy’s wife Bambi had the check one of his fans on Twitter who decided to tag her in a “joke” but the pregnant reality star never “hehe’d” back.
+Yesterday, Scrappy’s wife Bambi had to check one of his fans on Twitter who decided to tag her in a “joke” but the pregnant reality star never “hehe’d” back.
 The Twitter user, @BIGJOSHAYBXTCH shared “LIL SCRAPPY FINE ASF TO ME I WANNA FIGHT” as she tagged Bam (@AdizBambi) in the tweet.
 It’s no telling if the person thought they actually would get a response, but it was their lucky day!

 “You spelled “you wanna get yo a** beat” wrong.”